veemaina/akan-names/README.md

 * JAVASCRIPT,

 ## Behaviour Driven Development(BDD)
-first key in the century,year,month then the date of birth as input then your akan name appears displays as output
+first key in the century,year,month then the date of birth as input then your akan name appears displays as output.

 ## licence